-Overview Student skills and knowledge are developed in the areas of Sketching 3D Modelling Component Drawing, Packaging and Animation Architectural Drawing (Domestic and Commercial) Business Graphics (Logos, Business cards and Marketing) A strong emphasis will be placed on using Computer Aided Drafting (CAD) programs to produce drawings.
-Prerequisites / Recommended Prior Study / Assumed Knowledge NIL Topics Studied: Built Environment (Revit Architecture) Business Graphics (Inventor) House design Logos, Business Cards and Marketing Assessment: Portfolio of work Pathways to Senior Schooling From 2019 onwards, the Certificate III in Engineering Technical - CAD will be offered at St John's College.
-Career Pathways Architect; Engineer; Graphic Designer Additional fees and charges NIL Additional information NIL st joint's Conege - Tear 10 Subject Handbook 2020 LEVEL 4 ELECTIVE SUBJECT (generally studied in Year 10) Contact Person: Tim Jones Overview Students will develop new skills and knowledge ir relation to timber panels.
+Overview Student skills and knowledge are developed in the areas of Prerequisites / Recommended Prior Study / Assumed Knowledge NIL Topics Studied: Built Environment (Revit Architecture) Business Graphics (Inventor) House design Logos, Business Cards and Marketing Assessment: Portfolio of work Pathways to Senior Schooling From 2019 onwards, the Certificate III in Engineering Technical - CAD will be offered at St John's College.
+Career Pathways Architect; Engineer; Graphic Designer Additional fees and charges NIL Additional information NIL

+LEVEL 4 ELECTIVE SUBJECT (generally studied in Year 10) Contact Person: Tim Jones Code: 10DTMAT41 Subject Name - Design & Technologies (Materials and Technologies) 4-1 - Wood Length: 1 Semester

+Overview Students will develop new skills and knowledge in relation to timber panels.
 Students will study the planning and designing of projects; the use of power tools; methods of joining timber; manufacturing processes and fastening techniques.
 Students will also be given the opportunity to investigate and provide solutions to design challenges.
 Advanced students will also be given the opportunity to develop wood turning skills.
 Prerequisites / Recommended Prior Study / Assumed Knowledge Recommended: Satisfactory completion of a Design & Technologies - Wood Level 3 subject.
 Topics Studied: Workshop Safety Timber furniture design & construction Timber joinery Painting preparation and finish.
 Assessment: Students will be required to complete online safety tests.
 Most assessment will be conducted during class due to the practical nature of the subject.
 Students will also be assessed on their completed projects.
-Pathways to Senior Schooling enior Schooling subjects: Furnishing Skills Engineering Skills

-Engineering Skills

-Career Pathways Students are given an insight into specific fields of design and manufacture.
+Pathways to Senior Schooling This course provides students with an introduction to the following senior subjects: • Furnishing Skills • Engineering Skills Career Pathways Students are given an insight into specific fields of design and manufacture.
 Enabling them to make informed decisions on career choices.
 Additional fees and charges NIL